chisandrei/GemStone-GCI/README.md

 and the tests will start using the session description (i.e., stone) with that name.

+It is important to note that by using `createClient`, you are ensuring that the `GCI` libraries needed for communication with the stone are installed in the proper locations and updated when a new GemSTone version is downloaded.

 # Alternate Installation Instructions

 ## Prerequisites